Hand holding three knives with 'Higo no Kami' branding on a green background

 Nowadays, there are a wide range of sizes and styles of higo knife.

-Seki Kanetsugu makes a top of the line Higo with AUS8 steel, a sturdy liner lock, and a pocket clip.
-We also get some stylish higo knives from Mujun made with a brass body, a bottle opener, and the image of Mt.
+Seki Kanetsugu makes a top of the line Higo style knife with AUS8 steel (pictured above), a sturdy liner lock, and a pocket clip.
+We also get some beautiful Higo style knives from Mujun made with a brass body, a bottle opener, and the image of Mt.
 Fuji when the knife is closed.

-Whichever higo knife you choose for your everyday carry, I guarantee they’ll serve you well for years to come!
+Whichever Higo, or Higo style knife you choose for your everyday carry, I guarantee they’ll serve you well for years to come!

 Back to blog